-During construction works near the Karja manor in 1949, 18 skeletons with old artifacts were discovered.
-As it turned out, the construction works cut into an ancient cemetery that archaeologist Aita Kustin started to excavate in 1955.
-By this time, part of the cemetery was already under the building that was raised there later, but fortunately, it was still possible to excavate most of the burial site.
-The original size of the cemetery was approx. 400 m2.
+It was during construction work near the Karja manor in 1949 that 18 skeletons with an array of old artefacts were uncovered.
+As it turned out, the construction had cut into an ancient cemetery that was later, in 1955, excavated by the archaeologist Aita Kustin.
+By that time, part of the cemetery was already under a building but fortunately it was still possible to excavate most of the site.
+The original size of the cemetery was approximately 400 m2.

-During the archaeological excavations, they found altogether 34 skeletons, but according to Kustin, it seems likely that actually up to 70 people had been buried there.
-All the dead were placed into the grave with their heads towards the west and many graves had remnants of coffins, all indicating the custom of Christian burial.
-In the middle of the cemetery was an empty area with no skeletons that may have been occupied once by a wooden chapel.
-Based on the artifacts and coins found in many graves, Karja cemetery is dated to the 13-14th centuries.
+Altogether 34 skeletons were found during the archaeological excavations, however, according to Kustin, the cemetery may have contained as many as 70 burials.
+All the deceased were interred with their heads to the west, and several graves had remnants of coffins, all indicating a Christian burial.
+Located in the middle of the cemetery was an empty area with no skeletons that may have been occupied by a wooden chapel.
+Based on the artefacts and coins found in many graves, the Karja cemetery is dated to the 13th–14th centuries.

-Artifacts, especially the jewelry was mostly found in female graves, whereas the male ones had seldom some items with them.
-We can only talk about metal items since they have survived through 600–700 years.
-Even if there were fine fabrics and clothing with embroidery or fur, these materials don’t survive for that long.
-Nevertheless, some pieces of textile were found in the Karja cemetery as well, attached to decorative elements made of metal which helped to preserve the textile – some of the buried had clothing decorated with bronze spirals and rings.
-This sort of decoration was characteristic of female aprons and shawls.
-Some women had been decorated with dress pins or chain arrangements locked upon the shoulders with penannular brooches, some had rings on their fingers and many had a knife on their belt or in their casket.
-Most of the jewelry and clothing decorated with bronze elements wasn’t on the dead but placed inside the coffin and under the body.
-The most common grave good for males was a knife, which at times was inside a bronze-lined scabbard and connected to the belt with a chain of iron links.
+Artefacts, especially jewellery, were mostly found in female graves, whereas male graves were furnished very sparsely.
+This of course applies to exclusively metal items capable of surviving 600–700 years.
+Even if once present, fine fabrics and clothing with embroidery or fur cannot survive that long.
+Nevertheless, pieces of cloth were found attached to metal ornaments which helped to preserve textile – some of the deceased had been buried in clothes decorated with bronze spirals and rings.
+Such ornaments were characteristic of women’s aprons and shawls.
+Some females were wearing dress pins or chain sets locked upon the shoulders with penannular brooches, and some had rings on their fingers.
+Most of the jewellery and clothing decorated with bronze details were not on the deceased but inside the coffins and under the bodies.
+The most common grave good for males was a knife, occasionally found inside a bronze-lined scabbard and connected to the belt with a chain of iron links.
 The belt itself was fitted with a bronze or iron buckle.

-Out of the 34 skeletons, 13 belonged to males, 10 to women, and 11 to children.
-6 women and 2 males had died at the age of 35-50, and 3 women and 6 males at over the age of 50, which by the standards of these days was already a ripe old age.
-4 males had died at the age of 25–35.
-The medium height of the males was 167.4 cm, but three males were over 170 cm high.
-The medium height of females was 157.4 cm.
+Out of the 34 skeletons, 13 belonged to males, 10 to females, and 11 to children.
+Six females and two males had died between the ages of 35 and 50, and three females and six males were older than 50, which by the standard of those days was already ripe old age.
+Four males died at the age of 25–35.